 - Navigate to the Cadences tab.

-- In Progress: Number of people who are currently in progress on the cadence
+- People In Progress: Number of people who are currently in progress on the Cadence

-- Due: Number of people with a step currently due in the cadence.
+- Steps Due: Number of people with a step currently due in the Cadence.

 - Select Manage Tags.